CaptainCrowbar/prion-lib/rs-core/mp-integer.md

 The explicit conversion to `Nat` returns the absolute value of the number.
 The `pow()` function will throw `std::domain_error` if the exponent is negative.

+The signed division operators perform Euclidean division: if the division is not exact, the remainder is always positive (regardless of the signs of the arguments), and the quotient is the integer that satisfies `lhs=q*rhs+r`.
+The `quo()` and `rem()` functions are redundant with the division operators, but are included for consistency with the functions defined in the common module for standard arithmetic types.

 ## Random number generators ##

 * `class` **`RandomNat`**